I am a research-based designer, artist and educator.

-From design research to workshops, conference talks, articles, product design and installations, her work sits at the intersection of human-computer interaction and the built environment where she investigates the relationships between technology, learning, play, and design.
+From design research to workshops, conference talks, articles, product design and installations, my work sits at the intersection of human-computer interaction and the built environment where I investigates the relationships between technology, learning, play, and design.

 How do our physical surroundings shape our cognitive, social, intellectual, physical, perceptual, and emotional growth as we evolve and as technologies themselves are changing?
 What are the historical, social, political, and ecological forces framing design and how is design driving these?

 at Laboratorio para la Ciudad.
-She was consecutively invited to hold residencies at Museo Tamayo and Archivo Diseño y Arquitectura.
+I was consecutively invited to hold residencies at Museo Tamayo and Archivo Diseño y Arquitectura.

-After completing her studies, Edwina worked as a designer at Studio Adrien Gardere in Paris and Cocolab in Mexico City and served as faculty at the School of Visual Arts Design for Social Innovation program and funded Super Market, a research-based design studio focused on play and technology.
+After completing my studies, I worked as a designer at Studio Adrien Gardere in Paris and Cocolab in Mexico City and served as faculty at the School of Visual Arts Design for Social Innovation program and funded Super Market, a research-based design studio focused on play and technology.

-Edwina’s work has been exhibited internationally at a wide range of venues, such as the Seoul Biennale of Architecture, the MIT Museum, Museo Tamayo, Museo del Banco de Mexico, Archivo Diseño y Arquitectura, CHI Interactive, SXSW, and Laboratorio Arte Alameda.
-Speaking engagements include Experience Fighters, AdWeek, EmTech and O’Reilly’s Solid conference.
+My work has been exhibited internationally at a wide range of venues, such as the Seoul Biennale of Architecture, the MIT Museum, Museo Tamayo, Museo del Banco de Mexico, Archivo Diseño y Arquitectura, CHI Interactive, SXSW, and Laboratorio Arte Alameda and my speaking engagements include Experience Fighters, AdWeek, EmTech and O’Reilly’s Solid conference.

-She keeps one foot in her Mexico City and one in Brooklyn, NY.
+I keep one foot in my hometown.
+Mexico City and one in Brooklyn, NY.

 Networked Playscapes: redefining the playground